Here Are the 7 Best Golang IDE Editors

 What is Golang?

-Golang, short for Go Programming Language, was developed by Google in 2007 and released open source on November 10, 2009.
+Golang, short for Go Programming Language, was developed by Google in 2007 and released as open source on November 10, 2009.

 Golang is a statically typed, compiled coding language, where type checking (the process of verifying that data is represented properly in a program) occurs at compile time.
 This makes it easier for programmers to know what arguments (variables) they should send to a function in order for that function to work correctly.
 It also assists with early error detection, as the compiler will produce an error upon receiving an incompatible argument.